dolthub/dolthub-etl-jobs/README.md

 You can now run the script at the command line and see the results:
 ```
 $ dolt-load --dolt-dir $HOME/test-dolt liquidata_etl.local_write_example
-Commencing load to Dolt with the following options, and the following options
+Commencing load to Dolt with the following options:
-                - dolt_dir  /Users/oscarbatori/test-dolt]
+                - dolt_dir  /Users/oscarbatori/test-dolt

 Loading Dolt repo at /Users/oscarbatori/test-dolt
 Loading data to table great_players with primary keys ['name']